storycraft/node-kakao/readme.md

 ## Unknown parts

-How to generate X-VC field. (seems like using user-agent, email, device-uuid)
 How to generate device_uuid by using device ids?

-Since X-VC value is related to security.
-You need to extract it somehow.

 ## Example code